datafrey/gulp-conf/README.md

 # My gulp configuration

-Sorry for my english...
-This is my gulp configuration for work, hope someone will find it useful.
+Here is my gulp configuration for work, hope someone will find it useful.

 To use it: